Friday, April 26, 2024

 Generally when people think of a blog they think of a place where you jot down an idea or an impression and move on.
 What you've written has moved along at a much slower pace.
 What was the ongoing impetus behind this project?

 It stemmed out of conversations we had on Dissensus, and the books that influenced those conversations, mainly Energy Flash and More Brilliant Than the Sun.
 I found that thinking about this stuff made music more exciting and vivid.
 It made me realize what qualities I most valued and responded to in music.
-But by the time I wrote the first half of this series, it felt like the conversations had died down, had run out of momentum.
-Rather than abandoning all the interesting tangents they'd generated, it seemed like there was an opportunity to sort of step back and take stock of where my brain had ended up.
+But by the time I wrote the first half of this series, it felt like the conversations had died down.
+Rather than abandoning all the interesting tangents they'd generated, it seemed like there was an opportunity to step back and take stock of where my brain had ended up.
 A chance to go, ok, maybe they’ve obvious, or maybe they’re nonsense, but here are the thoughts I’ve found useful.
 This is the stuff I don’t want to forget.
 And that process involved trying to structure them and put them in context: that of a relationship with music which was and mostly still is entirely internet-mediated.

 I didn’t get around to writing the second half, the part about audio animation, until now.
 Why?
 Well, obviously the main reason is laziness.
 I'm not nearly as good at writing as I am at wasting time.
 What probably rekindled the project was an increasing frustration with the split nature of the discourse around music I was interested in.
 On the one hand there's stuff about “cinema for the ear” but it's mostly an enclave of academics writing papers about a narrow subset of compositions in the musique concrète tradition.
 There's often this rhetorical frame of it being a fundamentally different artform than other electronic music.
 But for me the initial pull of this way of hearing came from other stuff.
 The first music I heard as cinema for the ear was probably Selected Ambient Works 85-92, or maybe the opening minutes of Future Days.
 Or, as another example, I always found it eerie how Suicide's "Rocket USA" evoked a very specific scene in my mind's eye: the perspective of driving down a highway at night, maybe along Manhattan, sort of crossfaded with moving through a long, dilapidated apartment hallway.
 But it hit me at some point that two sound characters you hear in the song are quite relevant to that storyworld: the drum machine, with its motorik propulsion, and this omnipresent droning synth that sounds a bit like the hum of fluorescent lights.